kaw2k/lunch-games/README.md

 - Revival is still an automatic event, this should help with isGameOver
 - We still need to move the isGameOver check to the end of the function call for running actions
 - We will add a prompts (or similar) array of MiscPrompt type somewhere on the window.
 Anyone can write to this array.
 The moderator sees this array as a popup sheet or something and can act on it.
+- Maybe have players killed be a toast at the bottom, we then have a separate screen for prompts. players Killed can be the trigger for the toast dialog